dbsymbiond/symbiond/README.md

 3. **Configure environment variables:**

 - Create a `.env` file in the `frontend` directory.
-- Add the following line, replacing `your-server-ipv4-address` with the IPv4 address of your machine where the expo server is running:
+- Add the following line, replacing `your-server-ipv4-address` with the IPv4 address of your local machine where the backend server will be running:

 ```
 EXPO_PUBLIC_SERVER_IP=your-server-ipv4-address